4amstars/Zig-Encryption/README.md

 # 🔐 Why Use Zig for Encryption Apps?

 Zig is a modern low-level programming language that's well-suited for building efficient, safe, and portable encryption tools — especially when simplicity and performance matter.
+If you are too foolish to use Rust, zig is one of the many other options :)

 ---